SSAgov/uef-usability-findings/uef-findings-round20.md

 31 participants were involved in the evaluations.
 Their demographic information was as follows:

-- 48% Female and 52% Male
+- 16 Female and 15 Male
+- Age ranges include:
-- 61% of evaluators were in the range of 36-55 years old.
+  - 19 were 36-55 years old
-- 65% IT Specialists, 6% software developers, 6% IT Managers, 3% program analysts and 3% branch chiefs
+  - 7 were 55-72 years old
+  - 4 were 26-35 years old
+- Education experience includes:
-- 15 out of 31 participants have a 4 year degree
+  - 11 participants have a graduate degree
-- 11 out of 31 participants have a graduate degree
+  - 15 participants have a 4 year degree
-- 2 out of 31 participants have a 2 year degree
+  - 2 participants have a 2 year degree
+  - 2 participants have some college education
-- 1 out of 31 participants have a high school diploma
+  - 1 participants have a high school diploma
-- 2 out of 31 participants have some college education

-## Lessons Learned

-DST discussed lessons learned from this round of testing.
-Those included the following:

-- Unmoderated Remote Testing does provide useful, valid feedback, and provides us with another tool in our testing arsenal.
-- Reduce the duration of unmoderated testing from two to one week.
-Since 90% of our test participant results were received within the first 3 days of the start of testing, this will allow us to reduce the cycle time of the entire test process (design, implementation, active testing, analysis, recommendations).
-- Since we developed a prototype of an unmoderated testing platform, rebuild the unmoderated testing platform into a more permanent solution that is easier to reuse and extend.
-- Due to our lack of a secure (HTTPS) web server to deliver the testing, we had to rely on our existing UXG Web Server and thus could not automate the aggregation and analysis of participant results using Microsoft Forms.
-Move all future unmoderated testing to our new, secure (HTTPS) UXG Web Application Server and integrate Microsoft Forms into the testing platform.
-- For future test designs, everything that looks interactive to a participant should provide some type of feedback, even if just to say what operation would be performed in a real app.
+- Participants own the following SmartPhones:
+  - 21 own an Android
+  - 10 own an iPhone
+- Participants own the following Tablets:
+  - 18 own an iPad
+  - 2 own an Android tablet
+  - 1 owns a Windows tablet
+  - 1 owns an eBook Reader (e.g. Kindle, Nook)
+  - 8 do not own a tablet

 ## Metrics

-Design System Team established metrics for this usability test as follows.
-Metrics were based on a scale of 1 to 7.
-One being very difficult and seven being very easy:
+Design System Team established System Usability Score (SUS) metrics.
+Metrics were based on a scale of 1 to 7 with one being very difficult and seven being very easy.

+Below is the average outcome of the System Usability Scores (SUS):

 | Metric  | Target  | Actual  |
 |---|---|---|